Descriptive power and predictive limits of a discrete Hasimoto--DNLS model of protein backbone structure: Discussion and Conclusion

 \section{Discussion and Conclusion}

 The Hasimoto transform was originally constructed for vortex filaments evolving under the local induction approximation (LIA).
 In that setting the transform is both kinematic and dynamic: it converts the geometric evolution of the filament into the integrable cubic NLS, whose soliton solutions describe physical excitations that propagate without dispersion.
 The success of this construction rests on four properties of the vortex system that proteins do not share: locality of interactions, homogeneity of the medium, Hamiltonian (non-dissipative) dynamics, and a physically determined effective potential.
 Protein folding violates all four.
-Hydrophobic contacts and electrostatic forces are nonlocal; the backbone comprises 20 chemically distinct amino acids; folding is a dissipative free-energy minimization in aqueous solvent; and, as shown in Sec.~\ref{sec:decomposition}, the effective potential $V_{\text{eff}}$ on proteins is an algebraic consequence of the backbone geometry rather than an independently specified physical quantity.
+Hydrophobic contacts and electrostatic forces are non-local; the backbone comprises 20 chemically distinct amino acids; folding is a dissipative free-energy minimization in aqueous solvent; and, as shown in Sec.~\ref{sec:decomposition}, the effective potential $V_{\text{eff}}$ on proteins is an algebraic consequence of the backbone geometry rather than an independently specified physical quantity.
 Table~\ref{tab:comparison} summarizes these distinctions.

-The geometric formalism established by Niemi and collaborators provides a rigorous basis for the structural characterization of protein backbones.
-The identification of discrete soliton solutions with secondary-structure motifs offers a fundamental insight into geometric regularity, while multi-soliton ans\"atze yield compact parameterizations of folded states with sub-\aa ngstr\"om accuracy~\cite{molkenthin2011discrete,krokhotin2012soliton}.
-Recent extensions have successfully applied this basis to simulate thermal unfolding~\cite{begun2021topology} and characterize topological phase transitions~\cite{begun2025local}.
-These studies constitute a comprehensive treatment of the \emph{inverse problem}: given a known topology, the DNLS soliton basis affords an efficient representation and a robust framework for analyzing fluctuations around the native state.
+Each of the four mismatches removes a degree of freedom that the predictive problem requires: non-locality, chemical heterogeneity, dissipation, and a sequence-specified potential are precisely the ingredients that a local, homogeneous, Hamiltonian, geometry-fixed reduction leaves out.
+The reduction is in this sense kinematically complete but dynamically inert: it faithfully re-expresses a given geometry, yet retains none of the sequence-specific, non-local information from which that geometry would have to be generated.